-In 2019 it seems counter intuitive to be considering using film cameras for your imaging needs.
+In such a digital age, it seems counter intuitive to be considering using film cameras for your imaging needs.
 Almost like your next car being one with a carburetor and leaf spring suspension.
 However, with brands such as Kodak producing classic film stock which gives a distinctive look to the images replicated by many smart phone filters to post-production presets, film photography is gaining more fans all the time.

 Film cameras are plentiful on the second-hand market.
 They are also relatively cheap, just not as much so as in the recent past due to the recent upsurge of popularity.
 Some of the old top SLRs and even medium format film cameras can be picked up for a reasonable price, considering what you are getting and you can even splash out on some old school prime lenses.